Hirokazu Tategata's Danceable LIFE Vol.4

 The problem is "what to convey."
 I'm not an elite dancer, so it's not a technical example.
 I think you should give it a try because you asked me so much, but I have the courage to "teach" the students.

 When I consulted with an acquaintance who is teaching at university, he said, "You don't have to teach.You just have to show them how the minutes are dancing."
 What is needed is to show the attitude that one has faced the dance, and leave it up to the students to understand and acquire it.
 I was pushed back by the words and took charge of the class.

 I started thinking that I could steal the self-expression and presence through dance while seeing me dancing, but three years had passed since I realized it.
 I had no experience as a teacher, and having a lesson while holding a stage was difficult, so I thought I would want to quit soon.

 I don't think it's taught well, and sometimes I find it troublesome.
 However, I'm happy and delighted to see the students grow step by step.
 I was also surprised.

 This spring we will have our first graduates.
-I'm really looking forward to how they will work in the outside world.
+I'm really looking forward to how they work in the outside world.

 Photography cooperation: Don Giovanni

 Theater / dance musicsDouble Planet Episode 9Double Planet Episode 9 "Maybe Tamaru-san?"
 Satoru Aono (Furutajun & Yota Kanda / Radio Shonan Personality ･･･